vegito-app/local/application/mobile/README.md

 ### 📷 Image moderation logic

-- The mobile app uploads images to Firebase Storage and provides the temporary `imageUrl` in the payload to the backend.
+- The mobile app uploads images to Firebase Storage and provides the temporary `imageStatus` in the payload to the backend.
 - In production, the backend:
   - Processes and filters the image,
   - Stores the filtered version in a secure CDN (GCS bucket),
-  - Updates Firestore with the final `imageUrl`.
+  - Updates Firestore with the final `imageStatus`.
 - A custom prefix filter ensures only approved images are shown in the UI.